 10. Girl Guiding in Practise

-Girl Guiding in Australia (GGiA) is committed to providing safe activities and environments for all Guides, Volunteers, and Employees and has policies and procedures for specific aspects.
+Girl Guiding in Australia (GGiA) is committed to providing safe activities and environments for all Girl Guides, Volunteers, and Employees and has policies and procedures for specific aspects.
 These include supervision ratios, risk management, outdoor activities, adventure-based activities, overnight stays, interstate events, international events and travel, social media and internet, and engagement and activities with other organisations/third parties.
 These policies and procedures support Youth Members to engage in Girl Guiding safely.

 Adult Members, Volunteers and Employees must be familiar with the Girl Guide policies and procedures relevant to their role.
 All GGiA Members, Volunteers, and Employees will adopt a culture of adherence to the policies and procedures of GGA and the relevant SGGO according to their role in Guiding.